Project-Platypus/J3/README.md

 * sizeAxis - The selected size axis
 * visibilityAxis - Axis used by brushing to control the visibility of data points
 * axes - A list of all available axes
-* colormap - The selected colormap
+* colormap - The name of the selected colormap
 * selectedInstance - The selected data point (each point is called an "instance" in J3)
+* theme - The name of the selected theme (e.g., light or dark)

 J3 also mandates some standards to aid in cooperation.
 Widgets wishing to interface with existing functionality should follow these standards.